AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2016-12-21-ruby_deep_freezing.markdown

 ```
 devices = {
   tv: “Samsung”,
-  phones: [“Iphone”, “Samsung”]
+  phones: [“iPhone”, “Samsung”]
 }
 ```

 Strings and Arrays are mutable objects (in opposite to Fixnum or Symbol…).
 Mutability means that we can change a value without changing a variable that points to this value (its address).
-In our example variable “phones” is just a reference to the array [“iphone”, “galaxy s7”]. “devices” is a hash that contains two variables (:tv and :phones) pointing on mutable objects.
+In our example variable “phones” is just a reference to the array [“iPhone”, “Samsung”]. “devices” is a hash that contains two variables (:tv and :phones) pointing on mutable objects.

 So if we try to write devices.freeze, we will prevent “devices” object from changing.
 It means that we can’t do anything like